null

 Do Washing Machines Remove Bacteria From Cloth Diapers?

 Yes.
-Washing machines remove bacteria from cloth diapers when detergent, agitation, rinse action, and wash time work together.
+Washing machines remove bacteria from cloth diapers when detergent, agitation, rinsing, and wash time work together.

 Detergents break down organic waste and suspend bacteria in the wash water so they can be rinsed away.
 Mechanical agitation also helps detach microorganisms from fabric surfaces.